 When you're looking to buy a new kettle, whether it's a replacement or a second kettle, there are a few elements to consider to make sure you get the best kettle for you.
 They are:

 Practically every appliance in the home is now available in a smart version for those who love their tech.
-Even kettle manufacturers have got in on the act, with models that can be operated via an app on your smartphone or tablet as well as being voice controlled for hands-free switch on.
-So now you can turn the kettle on without leaving the sofa or on your way home from work when you fancy a brew.
-Of course you’ll still have to get up to actually make it and bring it back but who knows what the future holds!
+Even kettle manufacturers have got in on the act, with models that can be operated via an app on your smartphone or tablet, as well as being voice controlled for hands-free switch on.
+So now you can turn the kettle on without leaving the sofa, or on your way home from work when you fancy a brew.
+Of course you’ll still have to get up to actually make it yourself, but who knows what the future holds!